octobercms/docs/backend-forms.md

             published: Published
             archived: Archived

 The second method defines options with a method declared in the model's class.
 If the options element is omitted, the framework expects a method with the name `get*Field*Options()` to be defined in the model.
 Using the example above, the model should have the ``getStatusOptions()`` method.
-This method takes a single parameter, the current key value, and should return an array of options in the format **key => label**.
+This method should return an array of options in the format **key => label**.

     status:
         label: Blog Post Status